jakeadel/bank-demo/README.md

 The web app will run at http://localhost:5173 by default

 The web app is setup to hit http://localhost:8000 for the backend endpoints.
-To change the url, edit the ROOT_URL variable in `/frontend/src/App.jsx`
+To change the target URL, set the VITE_ROOT_URL variable in `.env.local` (dev) or `.env.production` (prod)

-## Improvements:
+## Improvement Areas:
     - Add authentication, use JWTs
-    - More structured logging
+    - More structured logging instead of using print statements
     - Build out further endpoints
         - PUT, DELETE for users, accounts, transfers
-        - GET for users, accounts
+        - GET for users/{user_id}, accounts/{account_id}
     - Hold common repeated requests in an in-memory data structure on server
         - get balance
         - get transfers per account
+    - Use error codes for better frontend error messages

 # API Reference